panda3d/panda3d-docs/programming/scene-graph/manipulating-a-piece-of-a-model.rst

-If your model is animated via keyframe animation in a package such as 3DSMax or Maya--that is, the sort of model you expect to load in via the :ref:`Actor <models-and-actors>` interface--then Panda will be aggressive in combining all of the geometry into as few nodes as possible.
+If your model is animated via keyframe animation in a package such as 3DSMax or Maya--that is, the sort of model you expect to load in via the :ref:`Actor <animated-models>` interface--then Panda will be aggressive in combining all of the geometry into as few nodes as possible.
 In order to mark particular geometry to be kept separate, you should use the ``egg-optchar`` program.